 Deciding between both types of wobblers is based on the facts of a case, a defendant’s criminal history, and other factors.
 A criminal defense law firm wants to find ways to help clients avoid felony convictions.
 As part of its efforts, a firm can build a strong defense that could help a client defend against steep penalties.

-Work with Criminal Defense Lawyers Who Will Prioritize Your Case
+Work With Criminal Defense Lawyers Who Will Prioritize Your Case

 You have been charged with a crime and are unsure of what to do next.
 If you think your criminal charge is a minor offense, err on the side of caution regardless.
 Consult with a criminal defense lawyer, and they will help you throughout your legal proceedings.